1337x[.]to redirect removal instructions

 What is the 1337x[.]to site?

-1337x[.]to is an untrustworthy Peer-to-Peer sharing website, enabling users to share various files (e.g. software, audio, video, etc.).
+1337x[.]to is an untrusted Peer-to-Peer sharing website, which supposedly enables users to share various files (e.g. software, audio, video, etc.).
 The content is downloaded using magnet links and/or torrent files.
-The material shared on such sites often infringers copyright laws and is commonly used to proliferate malware (e.g. disguised as or bundled with ordinary content).
-1337x[.]to uses rogue advertising networks, hence visitors to it can be redirected to a variety of untrustworthy and malicious webpages.
-Therefore, it is advised against visiting/using it.
+The material shared on such websites often infringes copyright laws and is commonly used to proliferate malware (e.g. disguised as or bundled with normal content).
+Note that 1337x[.]to employs rogue advertising networks, and thus visitors to it can be redirected to other untrusted and malicious web pages.
+Therefore, you are advised against visiting or using this website.

-Websites, which employ rogue advertising networks can force-open and/or display intrusive advertisements that redirect to various sale-oriented (of legitimate, illegitimate or dangerous products), untrustworthy, rogue, compromised, deceptive/scam and malicious sites.
-Content displayed, promoted and offered by these pages can seriously endanger device and user safety.
-Additionally, when clicked on, intrusive ads can execute scripts, designed to download/install software without user permission.
-One prime example of content infiltrated into systems in this manner are PUAs (Potentially Unwanted Applications).
-These apps have varied abilities and can cause a range of severe issues.
-Some PUAs can force-open a variety of harmful webpages.
-Adware-type unwanted applications can also deliver intrusive adverts, which posses the same abilities and carry associated risks.
-Another type called browser hijackers can modify browsers, limit/deny access to their settings and promote fake search engines.
-Most PUAs (regardless of their types/specifics) can track data.
-They monitor browsing activity (URLs visited, pages viewed, search queries typed, etc.) and gather personal data inferred from it (IP addresses, geolocations and other details, which typically contain personally identifiable information).
-It is highly likely for the gathered data to be shared with third parties (potentially, cyber criminals), seeking to misuse it for profit.
-In summary, presence of PUAs on systems can cause various infiltrations and infections, lead to financial losses, serious privacy issues and even identity theft.
-To ensure device integrity and user safety, it is recommended to eliminate all suspect applications and browser extensions/plug-ins immediately.
+Websites that employ rogue advertising networks can force-open and display intrusive advertisements that redirect to various sale-oriented websites of legitimate, bogus or dangerous products, but also to untrusted, rogue, compromised, deceptive/scam and malicious sites.
+Content displayed, promoted and offered by these web pages can significantly endanger device and user safety.
+Additionally, when clicked, intrusive ads can execute scripts designed to download and install rogue software without users' permission.
+PUAs (Potentially Unwanted Applications) are a prime example of content infiltrated into systems in this manner.
+These apps have varied capabilities and can cause a range of serious issues.
+Some PUAs can force-open various harmful web pages.
+Adware-type unwanted applications can also deliver intrusive ads, which possess identical capabilities and carry associated risks.
+Another type called browser hijackers can modify browsers, limit/deny access to settings and promote fake search engines.
+Regardless of their type, most PUAs can track data.
+They monitor browsing activity (URLs visited, pages viewed, search queries typed, etc.) and gather personal data derived from it (IP addresses, geolocations and other details, which typically contain personally identifiable information).
+It is likely that the gathered data will be shared with third parties (potentially, cyber criminals) seeking to misuse it for profit.
+In summary, the presence of PUAs on systems can cause various infiltration and infections, lead to financial loss, serious privacy issues and even identity theft.
+To ensure device integrity and user safety, you are advised to eliminate all suspect applications and browser extensions/plug-ins immediately.